 Picking up from where the ORIGINAL G.I.
 JOE: A REAL AMERICAN HERO comic book ended, Real American Hero is a core fan's dream come true!
 Larry Hama continues his classic G.I.
 JOE run right here, and RELAUNCHES THE ORIGINAL SERIES!

-- Issue #1 (one month ago)
+- Issue # Full (one month ago)

 - Issue # Full (one month ago)